GarrettBlackmon/youtube-cast-receiver/README.md

 ## Installation

-Grab the approprite binary for your system from the [releases](https://github.com/GarrettBlackmon/youtube-cast-receiver/releases/) page.
+Grab the appropriate binary for your system from the [releases](https://github.com/GarrettBlackmon/youtube-cast-receiver/releases/) page.

 ## Linking your device